Skip to content

 Answer: Albert Einstein.
 Published in 1915; expanded the special theory (1905) by adding gravity.

-The theory predicts that massive objects warp spacetime, which is why GPS satellites (question 20) need relativistic corrections to stay accurate.
+The theory says massive objects warp spacetime.
+That’s not abstract trivia either.
+It’s why GPS satellites (question 20) need relativistic corrections to keep your map accurate.

 86. The Boxer Rebellion took place in which country?